 If you or someone you know are having problems with gambling, get help immediately.

-There are many local and international associations and foundations which have been put in place in order to people with gambling problems, many of them anonymous.
+Many local and international associations and foundations have been established for people with gambling problems, many of whom are anonymous.

 If you know of any other reputable organisation helping problem gamblers let us know.

 And remember, gambling is meant to be fun.
-If it stops being fun, start talking.
+If it stops being fun, stop and start talking.